-Year 2017 was the start of the local buzz about Bohol’s Sea of Clouds – sea of low clouds that can be witnessed in the remote towns of Bohol.
-It was even compared to the so-called “Playground of the gods”, Luzon’s Mt.
-Pulag.
+The year 2017 was the start of the local buzz about Bohol’s Sea of Clouds – a sea of low clouds that can be witnessed in the remote towns of Dagohoy and Danao.
 While many already visited, quite a number still have questions unanswered.
 This then are the answers from the locals!

 Is it visible all year round regardless of season?

-The clouds can be witnessed early in the morning, all year round except on windy and stormy weathers.
+The clouds can be witnessed early in the morning, all year round except in windy and stormy weather.
 So make sure to check weather updates for the planned date.

 What is the best time to witness the sea of clouds?

-Best time to witness the phenomenon is from 4:30 – 5:00 OR 5:00 – 6:00 in the morning.
+The best time to witness the phenomenon is from 4:30 – 5:00 OR 5:00 – 6:00 in the morning.
 It actually depends on who you’re asking.
 Personally, if you can go early then good..just take time to witness the scenery.
-Sometimes you might go there with little clouds, but if you are lucky, that could beautifully change to sea of clouds in few minutes.
-This photo was taken around 7 AM.
+Sometimes you might go there with little clouds, but if you are lucky, that could beautifully change to a sea of clouds in a few minutes.
+This photo was taken around 7 a.m.

 Where is it really located?

-This is phenomena is said to be caused by one of Bohol’s major river, Wahig River that is stretching over the two towns.
+This phenomenon is said to be caused by one of Bohol’s major rivers, Wahig River which stretches over the two towns.

 Is it allowed or safe to camp there?